macginitie/makesite/README.md

 The Code
 --------
 The source
-code is supposed to be self-explanatory but just in case you need a detailed overview of what it does (& don't want to click the preceding link for some reason):
+code is supposed to be self-explanatory, but just in case you need a detailed overview of what it does (& don't want to click the preceding link, or if that link went sour):

  1. The `main()` function is the starting point; it calls other functions to generate the website.